moshebeutel/UTorontoEmgAI/README.md

 # UTorontoEmgAI
-Datasets, Samplers,Preprocessing, Augmentatiopn and Models for EMG signal data collected at the University of Toronto
+Datasets, Samplers,Preprocessing, Augmentation and Models for EMG signal data collected at the University of Toronto.